-- 19.1 Event of Breach by Contractor.
-Any one or more of the following Contractor acts or omissions may constitute an event of material breach under this Contract: - Work Products or services furnished fail to conform to any requirement set forth in the SOWTO;
+19.1 Event of Breach by Contractor.
+Any one or more of the following Contractor acts or omissions constitute an event of material breach under this Contract:

-- Failure to submit any report required by this Contract Failure to perform any of the other terms and conditions of this Contract, including but not limited to beginning work under this Contract without prior State approval or breaching Section 24.1 - Technical or Contractual Problems, obligations; or - Voluntary or involuntary bankruptcy or receivership. - 19.2 Event of Breach by State.
+- Products or services furnished fail to conform to any requirement; - Failure to submit any report required by this Contract; - Failure to perform any of the other terms and conditions of this Contract, including but not limited to beginning work under this Contract without prior State approval or breaching Section 27.1, Technical or Contractual Problems, obligations; or - Voluntary or involuntary bankruptcy or receivership.

+19.2 Event of Breach by State.
 State's failure to perform any material terms or conditions of this Contract constitutes an event of breach.